lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView.md

 ## UITableView Sections

-Occasionally, a more complicated requirement comes along, such as having to create a table view that displays many kinds of cells, where the cells repeat in regular cycles.
+Occasionally, a more complicated requirement comes along, such as having to create a UITableView that displays many kinds of cells, where the cells repeat in regular cycles.
 An example of this would be a report which has repeating groups, where each group consists of a Header, followed by a repetition of Detail Rows, followed by a Footer.
-The Headers display a date, location or type; they may even contain a button.
-The Footer displays a total for the section.
+The Header might display a date, location or type; it might contain a button.
+The Footer might display a total for the section.
 The Details display all of the other data from the input dataset.
 There may be more than one kind of Detail - some might display a button and some might not.

 One solution for this kind of requirement is to use UITableView sections.
 Tableview sections directly support the display of section header and footer views.
 The tableView can use indexPaths containing a section index and a row index to access each section and each section's associated data.

-When using sections you have to organize the input data into groups to represent the sections.
+When using sections you need to organize the input data into groups to represent the sections.
 Sometimes, by chance, the input data is already structured into groups, but, most of the  time you will have to structure it yourself.
-Usually the structure is an array of arrays of the input dataset.
+Usually the structure will be an array of structures containing precalculated header and footer data and an array containing the related portion of the input dataset.

 ## A Complex Requirement

-Things get more complicated when you have a requirement to display repeating groups that themselves contain repeating groups.
-It is more complicated because UITableViews do not directly  support this kind of structure.
+Things get more complicated when you have to produce a display containing repeating groups that themselves contain repeating groups.
+One reason it is more complicated is because UITableViews do not directly  support this kind of structure.

 Suppose there are two simple input streams of credit card transactions: one Posted, and the other Authorized.
-Posted are those that are due for payment; Authorized are those that are recent and not due.
+Posted Transactions are those that are due for payment; Authorized Transactions are those that are recent and not due.
 The input data streams are not identical in format, but each one contains identical data.
 Each transaction record consists of a Date, a Description, an Amount,  and a Debit indicator.
 The input streams are sorted by Date.

-The requirement is two create a display where Transactions will be displayed in two groups.
+The requirement is to create a display where the Transactions will be displayed in two groups.
 Posted Transactions will be displayed first, followed by Authorized Transactions.
 The Transaction type, Posted or Authorized will be displayed as a Header at the beginning each group.
 The total of each Transaction Group will be displayed as a Footer at the end of each group.
 Transaction rows will be further grouped and displayed by Date.

 The Date will be displayed in a Subheader before each group of Details having the same date.
 Each Date group and Total row will to be banded with alternating colours.
 There is also a requirement that the margin before the Date SubHeader is the same as the margin after the last Detail in each row - imagine a box containing the Date followed by the Details with equal top and bottom margins.